Canon Wide Format Guide

 Whether it is a blood drive advertisement, surgery schedule, updated health notice, or the announcement of a newborn, there are many applications for a large-format printer in health care.
 Posters and displays effectively increase awareness of activities occurring throughout the hospital.

 - Disease prevention and treatment illustrations

 - Adhesive banner floor maps and evacuation routes

 - Notices of upcoming lectures and seminars

 - Decorations for children in pediatric wards

 Education and Classroom Posters

-For years, teachers have personally crafted posters for classes and events, which is a very time consuming process.
-Although grabbing some construction paper and a pair of scissors has been part of the teacher experience for decades, today’s educators simply don’t have the time to invest in a handmade poster.
-Outsourcing the printing is another option, but that can be expensive.
+Teachers have personally crafted posters for classes and events for years, which is time-consuming.
+Although grabbing some construction paper and scissors has been part of the teacher experience for decades, today’s educators don’t have the time to invest in a handmade poster.
+Outsourcing printing is another option, but that can be expensive.
 Most schools have experienced some budget cuts, and printing budgets have been pummeled.
 Luckily, the Canon PRO Series offers a low cost of operation so that teachers and other educators can quickly produce jaw-dropping posters inexpensively.